samerfarida/secure-bash-macos-ebook/ebook/part3_real_world_projects/18_endpoint_monitoring_threat_detection.md

 - Capture both osquery **status logs** and **results logs** in your SIEM; status logs are invaluable when debugging event pipelines.
 - For near–real‑time triage, tail `/var/log/osquery/osqueryd.results.log` while streaming `log stream` in another terminal.

-## Forwarding osquery results to your SIEM
+## 18.6 Forwarding Osquery Results to Your SIEM

 There are two common patterns: